doyensec/Prototype-Pollution-Gadgets-Finder/README.md

 ## How to Use
 1. Load the extension in Burp Suite.
-2. Right-click on any HTTP request and select "Extensions -> Server Side Prototype Pollution Gadgets Scanner -> Scan Gadgets"
+2. Right-click on any HTTP request and select "Extensions -> Prototype Pollution Gadgets Finder -> Scan Gadgets"
 3. The extension will analyze the request and attempt to poison the prototype if the application is vulnerable.
 4. Review the results to identify potential gadgets and their impacts.

 ## Contributions
-We welcome contributions to the Server Side Prototype Pollution Gadgets Scanner!
+We welcome contributions to the Prototype Pollution Gadgets Finder!
 If you have a new gadget to add, please submit a pull request with the following format:

 ```json
 {